dexter2406/Monodepth2-TF2/README.md

 - save_concat_image: optional, show concatenated images with original image for comparison

 Next move:
-- training.
-For now I only train the model for 7 epoch.
-It's getting better but remains to be seen.
-Hope I could restore the official results.
 - try new stuff in similar papers, e.g. *struct2dpeth*

 ---